-- Acquaint themselves with their programmes of study and courses. - Become aware of their rights and responsibilities and acquaint themselves with the various rules, regulations and policies of the College.
+- Acquaint themselves with their programmes of study and courses. - Become aware of their rights and responsibilities and acquaint themselves with the various rules, regulations and policies of the College. - Adapt quickly to the educational environment of the institution. - Achieve their educational goals and objectives.

-&lt;sup>5 Full-time status; completed a minimum of 30 credits at the College; and be registered in the previous semester
+5 Full-time status; completed a minimum of 30 credits at the College; and be registered in the previous semester

-&lt;sup>6 Full-time status; completed a minimum of 30 credits at the College; and be registered in the previous semester
+6 Full-time status; completed a minimum of 30 credits at the College; and be registered in the previous semester